supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L03_Configuring_Agent_Pools_and_Understanding_Pipeline_Styles.md

 1. On the **Jobs** tab of the **az400m05l05a-pool** pane, select the **Agents** tab.

-1. Start Windows PowerShell as administrator and in the **Administrator: Windows PowerShell** console run the following lines to locate the **C:\\agent** directory and to run the pre-installed agent inside the directory.
+1. From the start menu, start Windows PowerShell as administrator and in the **Administrator: Windows PowerShell** console run the following lines to locate the **C:\\agent** directory and to run the pre-installed agent inside the directory.

     ```powershell
     cd \